Reyes Kajukenbo Archive (RKA)

 In the late 1960’s and 70’s the Reyes family was a powerhouse of martial arts and hula.
 I remember how the dojo was split down the middle with hula girls on one side and karate guys on the other.
 Grandma and Grandpa’s tournaments and luaus were a perfect example of how the family came together with their Aloha spirit.

 Not only was there plenty of dancing and food at Grandma’s luau’s, Grandpa would MC, play music, and sing while Dad would do fire knife and the Haka.
-My auntie Marilyn and Te would dance and even my cousins Shawn, Jamie, and Sharron were there too.
+My aunties Marilyn and Te would dance and even my cousins Shawn, Jamie, and Sharron were there too.
 The Luau would not be complete without a Reyes Kenpo Karate demo.
 The self defense always got the crowd going but the brick breaking was always the highlight.

-Grandpa’s karate tournament, the Northern Pacific Nationals, is one of the oldest tournaments in the U.S. to date – where competitors such as Al Dacascos, Phil Cornin, Alan M. Reyes, Bill Owens, and Franco Ramirez of the "Kajukenbo Team" all gained notoriety.
+Grandpa’s karate tournament, the Northern Pacific Nationals, is one of the oldest tournaments in the U.S. to date – where competitors such as Al Dacascos, Phil Cornin, Alan Reyes, Bill Owens, and Franco Ramirez of the "Kajukenbo Team" all gained notoriety.
 The tournament attracted the likes of Chuck Norris, Bill “Superfoot” Wallace, Ed Parker, and Bruce Lee.

 Aleju was also the first tournament promoter to start a Women's Division and a separate Junior Division; he was the first promoter to bring in a female Black Belt judge, Malia Dacascos.
 He was also a much sought after judge and ring official within the tournament scene.
 He and Ed Parker routinely supported each others’ tournaments.